ProfessorX/CIS501/README.md

 1. Next, fuck up the SVM code.
 2. Transform the csv data to libsvm data, and run it on your workstation.

+20131204 CR6 11:00
+1. TF/IDF.
+2. Regular expressions.
+3. And [map reduce].
+(Which is yet another fancy name of divide and conquer.)

+20131204 Lab 12:30
+1. Automated screen capturing.
+In Chrome.
+   Requirement: In Chrome, Automated "Refresh".
+   Capture the stuff after refreshing.
+2. Data Mining running. (fix the **libsvm** data format, and re-run it in your workstation.)
+3. Start writing both of your reports.
+Or it would be too damn late. **sleep well**.